 As with the previous examples, you can do an internet search to help you with pinning down your strategy.
 A Lecture/teacher being interviewed might say something like

-- "In my current employment I've raised student attainment by consolidating past learning at .... intervals, and have employed and rotated visual, aural, verbal and physical teaching and consolidation methods to cater for the variety of students learning styles in my classes.
+- "In my current employment, I've raised student attainment by consolidating past learning at . . . intervals, and have employed and rotated visual, aural, verbal and physical teaching and consolidation methods to cater to the variety of student learning styles in my classes.
 I'm wondering if this institution has any particular preferences for consolidating prior learning."

 How's that for killing two birds with one stone, so to speak?

 When invited to ask questions, why not also use the moment to bring your own unique selling point to the table if it has not been raised earlier, or if you want to say something further about it.